Nikolay-Lysenko/sinethesizer/README.md

 ## Overview

-It is a virtual analog synthesizer that provides a flexible way to create new digital instruments with their own timbres.
+It is a digital additive synthesizer that provides a flexible way to create new virtual instruments with their own timbres.

 The list of implemented and planned features is as follows:
 - [x] High-level input format with enough freedom for user